What Are Chemical Peels?

 - Full face treatment may take one hour or more

-- Recovery may be show and as long as 2 weeks and several months for complete healing
+- Recovery may be shown and as long as 2 weeks and several months for complete healing

 - May permanent remove facial freckles